 2017—what a year!
 You have worked so hard, and we must say, you have totally ROCKED parenthood.
 Raising a child is the biggest job of all, and you're doing it with grace, energy and love.
 We are in awe of you, mama.

-Here are the top 10 lessons we’ve learned about parenting this year:
+Here are the top 10 lessons we've learned about parenting in 2017:

 1. It's more important to praise your child's effort than the outcome